-Mr. Ward is a litigation partner with substantial arbitration and trial experience who relies on that experience to deliver practical advice and cost-effective lawyering.
+Robert Ward is a litigation partner with substantial arbitration and trial experience who relies on that experience to deliver practical advice and cost-effective lawyering.
 His litigation practice is largely oriented toward the real estate and investment management industries.
 Mr. Ward’s real estate work includes landlord-tenant disputes, disputes over purchase and sale contracts, partnership dissolutions, broker disputes, construction disputes, secured transactions, and breach of fiduciary duty and corporate governance claims.
 In the investment management area, he handles partnership disputes, investor claims, employment claims, and other problems arising for investment management companies.
 Mr. Ward also handles several types of disputes faced by growing businesses, such as conflicts among partners or shareholders, trade secret disputes, wrongful termination claims and disputes arising out of mergers and acquisitions.
 Another facet of his practice is a focus on “business divorces” — helping clients unwind themselves from companies or investments.
 Mr. Ward uses his litigation experience and expertise to resolve disputes, if possible, without the expense of litigation or by handling litigation to achieve client goals efficiently.
 He also recognizes that litigation requires flexibility because every case has its own unique facts and client motivations.
 When disputes cannot be resolved quickly and efficiently, Mr. Ward enjoys taking cases to trial or arbitration and aggressively seeking good results for his clients.
-His clients include real estate investment and management companies, developers, lawyers, investment management companies, manufacturers and distributors, municipalities, and financial institutions.
+His clients include real estate investment and management companies, real estate and renewable energy developers, investment management companies, investment funds and private investors, manufacturers and distributors, development stage companies, lawyers, and a Native American tribe.

 - RHA Properties v.
 Menlo Capital Group.
 Lead trial counsel for plaintiff municipal joint powers authority in dispute over sale of residential project involving issues relating to escrow holdback and claimed seller nondisclosures.